HomeStreaming & TVNBA

 • League-specific apps.
 If you follow more than hoops, the official apps for other leagues offer the same kind of live tools.
 Baseball fans, for example, will recognize the format in our piece on getting the most from the iPad MLB app.

 • A broad streaming service.
-If you mainly want nationally televised games alongside movies and shows, a general live-TV streaming bundle may cover your needs without a second subscription.
+If you mainly want nationally televised games alongside movies and shows, a general live-TV streaming bundle may cover your needs without a second subscription, and it sidesteps the national-game blackout that trips up League Pass.

 For a wider look at what pairs well with sports on a tablet, browse our best streaming and TV apps for iPad roundup, or the full Streaming and TV category for more hands-on app guides.